System Design Space

 Kubernetes Fundamentals

-Detailed control-plane and worker-plane model behind the historical decisions shown in the film.
+Detailed control-plane and worker-node model behind the historical decisions shown in the film.

 Open chapter